مركز مُـصَـان لذوي الإحتياجات الخاصة

 Bakery (Sombola – Rye Bread Bakery): Vocational training Income generation:

-With the support of the German Foundation “Bread Against Misery” Mosan Center set up a bakery for income generation and vocational training.
+With the support of the German Foundation “Bread Against Misery,” Mosan Center set up a bakery for income generation and vocational training.
 The sale of bread also brings visitors to the center – and this raises the profile of the work of the center.
-The “general public” have contact with disabled persons when they come to buy bread at Mosan.
-Four students from the center are employed at the bakery + one baker, and a manageress.
+The “general public” has contact with disabled persons when they come to buy bread at Mosan.
+Four students from the center are employed at the bakery + one baker and a manageress.

 Carpentry Workshop: Two students work and train with the carpenter in Mosan.
 They produce goods for sale in the shop and at exhibitions.